 The Issuer elected to become a Spanish SOCIMI.
-Provided certain conditions and tests are satisfied (see "Taxation"), as a Spanish SOCIMI, the Issuer will not pay Spanish Corporate Tax on most of the profits deriving from its activities.
+Provided certain conditions and tests are satisfied (see "Taxation"), as a Spanish SOCIMI, the Issuer will not pay Spanish Corporate Tax on most of the profits deriving from its activities (except for certain non-distributed profits as referred to under "Taxation-Mandatory dividend distribution").
 Therefore, any change (including a change in interpretation) in the legislative provisions relating to Spanish SOCIMIs or in tax legislation more generally, either in Spain or in any other country in which the Issuer may operate in the future, including but not limited to the imposition of new taxes or increases in tax rates in Spain or elsewhere, may have a material adverse effect on the Issuer's financial condition, business, prospects or results of operations.